Resources and FAQs

 As a public institution bound by federal and state laws, Indiana University is able to, and will, take several steps to support all IU students, regardless of personal characteristics or background.
 To read the full statement visit: https://daca.iu.edu/about/index.html

 Students will use the domestica application.
-If using the Apply IU application, they will be able to self-identify as a student with DACA.
+If using the IU application, they will be able to self-identify as a student with DACA.
 If they apply through the common application they cannot self-identify.

-Apply IU application (for all campuses)
+IU application (for all campuses)

 Generally, no. The very limited exception to this inquiry is if the faculty or staff member works in a capacity to assist DACA students or otherwise assist with immigration questions and the student asks for information or assistance.